Gippsland Primary Health Network (Gippsland PHN) manages personal information in accordance with, but not limited to the:

 Individuals can request access to their personal information and can ask for corrections to be made if it is thought the information held is inaccurate, incomplete or out-of-date.

-There are some circumstances in which Gippsland PHN is not required to give access to an individual’s personal information, for example, where this would have an unreasonable impact on the privacy of others, or access would pose a serious threat to the life, health or safety of any individual, or to public health or safety.
-If Gippsland PHN refuses to provide access, individuals will be usually be provided with reasons as to why access is refused.
+There are some circumstances in which Gippsland PHN is not required to give access to an individual’s personal information.
+For example, where this would have an unreasonable impact on the privacy of others, or access would pose a serious threat to the life, health or safety of any individual, or to public health or safety.
+If Gippsland PHN refuses to provide access, individuals will usually be provided with reasons as to why access is refused.

 Proof of identity is required before Gippsland PHN provides access to personal information.